Rsync Command in Linux.

 Copy\Sync Files and Directory from a Local to a Remote Server

-In other to use rsync to synchronize data remotely, it must be installed on both the source and the destination machine. rsync is configured to use SSH as default remote shell.
+In other to use rsync to synchronize data remotely, it must be installed on both the source and the destination machine. rsync is configured to use SSH as the default remote shell.

 In the following example, we are transferring a directory from a local to a remote server: